lukeorellana/terraform-cdk-constructs/src/azure-virtualnetwork/README.md

 });
 ```

 This code will create a new Azure Virtual Network named myVNet in the East US Azure region with a specified address space.
-The VNet belongs to the resource group myResourceGroup and contains a subnet named default.
+A resource group will be automatically created, and the VNet will contain a subnet named default.

 ## VNet Peering
 VNet peering allows for a direct network connection between two VNets in the same region.
 This class provides a method addVnetPeering to establish a peering connection between two VNets.